fosterc1/adapt-margueetext/README.md

 - **Layout**: Use `"_layout": "full"` for maximum visual impact
 - **HTML Support**: You can use HTML tags like `<strong>`, `<em>`, etc. for text styling
 - **Readability**: Consider font size and contrast for moving text
+- **Customization**: Use CSS variables for easy styling - see CUSTOMIZATION.md

 ---